LukeNarke/CovidStatsBuildPublic/README.md

-Covid Tracker with real time updates!
+Covid Tracker with real time updates made by Luke Narke